 This simulator includes QEMU, which can generate and build virtual devices for workspaces.

-There are technologies that you can use to improve the quality and performance of the simulation, so if you use systems and computers based on x86, use the following two technologies to increase and improve the quality be.
+You can use technologies to improve the quality and performance of the simulation, so if you use systems and computers based on x86, use the following two technologies to increase and improve the quality.

 How to build the first application after the installation process?